-Key highlights on regulations, policies, and program funding specifically curated for the transportation professional
+Key highlights on regulations, policies, and program funding for the transportation professional

 The California LTAP Center (CALTAP) was pleased to host this year's annual Western Regional NLTAPA meeting in late April, bringing together local assistance partners and practitioners from neighboring state LTAPs, FHWA, and Caltrans.
 These regional meetings have become an effective way for LTAP staff to celebrate successes, address common program challenges, and collaborate on approaches and strategies to better engage, support, and train our local public agency clients.